eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ### Attester State Reveal {#attester-state-reveal}

-A test was conducted modeling a compromised Attester whose ephemeral private decryption key is leaked [[ECA-FORMAL-MODELS](#ext-links)]:.
+A test was conducted modeling a compromised Attester whose ephemeral private decryption key is leaked:

 - **Result:** The model demonstrated that this allows a passive attacker to decrypt the Phase 2 ciphertext and steal the `ValidatorFactor` (`VF`) (`not (event(VFReleased(vf)) && attacker(vf))` was **False**).